-He studied NLP up to master practitioner level and obtained his certificate with John Seymour; he assisted John with his 2006-07 practitioner course in Bristol.
+- studied NLP up to master practitioner level and obtained his certificate with John Seymour; he assisted John with his 2006-07 practitioner course in Bristol

-He is, however, no more an NLP practitioner than he is a PoV trainer, a CBT practitioner, a positive psychology practitioner or even a business coach.
+He is, however, no more an NLP practitioner than he is a PoV trainer, a CBT practitioner, a psychodynamic counsellor or even a business coach.
 Or, is he all these things and more?
 ‘Integrative’ is probably the best word to describe his approach.

-He is also a member of Healthwatch Gloucestershire (HWG); and of Gloucestershire Hospitals NHS Foundation Trust, 2gether NHS Foundation Trust and Avon and Wiltshire Partnership NHS Trust.
-As a volunteer with HWG, he reviews documentation sent for review by health and care agencies, for example their complaint handling strategy and procedures.
+He was a governor of Gloucestershire Hospitals NHS Foundation Trust for three years and volunteered with Healthwatch Gloucestershire (HWG) for whom he reviewed documentation sent for review by health and care agencies, for example their documented procedures for complaint handling.

-He has also written for professional theatre performance—albeit just a ten minute monologue, so far (but zero rejection slips to date!).
-He has been commissioned to write another monologue for February 2017.
+He has also written for professional theatre performance—albeit just one ten minute monologue, so far (but zero rejection slips to date!).

 Having graduated with an honours degree in mathematics from the University of Kent, Jeremy spent four years with BT in the seventies, working on huge billing systems and gaining an excellent training in systems analysis.